Skip to main content

 Thank you to everyone who supported our UK Aid Match appeal, which ran from 2 November 2020 to 1 February 2021 and allowed your donations to have double the impact.

-Where are we working?
+Where have we been working?

-The project site has many important wildlife corridors, essential for species such as elephants, lions, leopards, cheetah, wild dog and wildebeest to move across this landscape, following traditional migration routes and dispersal patterns.
+The project site has many important wildlife corridors, essential for species such as elephants, lions, leopards, cheetah, African wild dog and wildebeest to move across this landscape, following traditional migration routes and dispersal patterns.

 - Click image to enlarge